peterwwillis/palvella/DESIGN.md

 Authorization plugins expose Authorizations, which are a pairing of identities and permissions.

 Authorization Role properties:
- - `config.name`: The name of this authorization. (example: "admins")
+ - `name`: The name of this authorization. (example: "admins")
- - `config.type`: The type of this authorization. (example: "rbac")
+ - `type`: The type of this authorization. (example: "rbac")
  - `identity`: The name of an identity which is authorized to do something.
  - `permission`: The name of a *Permission* which is authorized.
 This should be a list.

+---
 ##### Plugins: Category: Permission

 Permission plugins provide a mapping between components of the system and what those components are allowed or not allowed to have access to.

+###### Plugins: Category: Permission: object(Permission)
 Permission plugins expose Permissions, which are named objects that define a group of permission properties.
 Each Permission may have the following properties:
- - `config.identity` - The name of the authenticated identity which is requesting access. (example:
+ - `identity` - The name of the authenticated identity which is requesting access. (example:
                        "mydomain/myuser-123")
- - `config.resource` - The name of the resource which we are controlling access for.
+ - `resource` - The name of the resource which we are controlling access for.
 Should be a list. (examples: "job=my-job", "action=second-action", "log=action/12345", "credential:name=my-ssh-key")
- - `config.method`   - The method that some system object wants to use, that we need to allow or deny access to.
+ - `method`   - The method that some system object wants to use, that we need to allow or deny access to.
 Should be a list. (examples: 'credentialRead', 'credentialWrite', 'executorRun')
- - `config.effect`   - The effect that will be applied if the resource and method match on what is being evaluated for permissions. (examples: "Allow", "Deny")
+ - `effect`   - The effect that will be applied if the resource and method match on what is being evaluated for permissions. (examples: "Allow", "Deny")

+---
 ##### Plugins: Category: Credential

 Credentials are objects which the app uses to provide authentication and authorization